sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/get-started/building-howto.md

 The toolkit has an `imageconfig` construct in the `json` format that defines the resulting image characteristics, such as:

-- Partitioning table type and size
+- Partitioning table type and size.
-- The different partitions and their types (such as EFI, rootfs, etc.) and settings, file system (`fat32`, `ext4` etc.) and size
+- The different partitions and their types (such as EFI, rootfs, etc.) and settings, file system (`fat32`, `ext4` etc.) and size.
-- Reference to `packagelists` which defines what packages (i.e. `rpms`) should be included in the image
+- Reference to `packagelists` which defines what packages (i.e. `rpms`) should be included in the image.
-- Additional configuration files that should be embedded in the image (e.g. network-, systemd configurations)
+- Additional configuration files that should be embedded in the image (e.g. network-, systemd configurations).
-- Any required post installation scripts that should be executed once the image has been generated
+- Any required post installation scripts that should be executed once the image has been generated.
-- Kernel options and command line
+- Kernel options and command line.
-- Final configuration properties that should be applied (e.g. enable full disc encryption, immutable image, second stage bootloader provider, purge documentation etc.)
+- Final configuration properties that should be applied (e.g. enable full disc encryption, immutable image, second stage bootloader provider, purge documentation etc.).

 Before you can build OS images you need to build the toolchain and make sure to